mtmessinger/ChiltrixPy/README.md

 # Getting Started
 I'd start by running the test_showallvals code for whatever you're trying to talk to (after hooking up all the hardware, of course).
 The code just connects to a unit and sets the temperature units to Fahrenheit.
 You're welcome to use Celsius.

+# Feedback
+I've only been working with Python for a few years.
+I'd love to get feeback on the project and suggestions for how I might improve it / my code / what-have-you.